AVDambeck/yabec/books/rulebook/systems/experience.md

 Recovering a magic item scores 1000 XP.

 Recovering a particular quest item scores 1000 XP.
-### Goal
-Achieving a *goal* scores 100 XP per character involved.
-LINK

-Failing to achieve a goal reduces the XP from this score card by 100 XP.
 ### Defeated Monster
 Defeating monsters scores XP based on their HD, plus a bonus for each special ability. e.g. a 2+2 HD monster with an ability is worth 35 XP.